johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 {% include image.html nameSmall="badgamma.png" name="badgamma.png" alt="TODO" caption="Figure 14 &mdash; Effects of gamma-incorrect rendering on diffuse spheres.
 The gamma-incorrect image on the right shows an unsuccesful attempt at matching the look of the gamma-correct one on the left by tweaking the light intensities alone." width="100%" captionAlign="center" captionWidth="95%" %}

-It's also important to point out that incorrect gamma handling in 3D rendering is one of the main culprits behing the "fake plasticky CGI look" in some (mostly older) games.
+It's also important to point out that incorrect gamma handling in 3D rendering is one of the main culprits behind the "fake plasticky CGI look" in some (mostly older) games.
 As illustrated on the image below, rendering realistic looking human skin is almost impossible with a gamma-incorrect workflow; the highlights will just never look right.
 This gave birth to questionable